Borderline personality disorder (BPD) in pregnancy

 - Having someone else care for the baby (family or child care) gives you a break to look after yourself.

-Find out more about managing borderline personality disorder during pregnancy, or how to seek professional help.
+Find out more about managing borderline personality disorder during pregnancy.